Will this destroy our civilisation too?

 An entry ticket for Huaca del Sol y la Luna is 10 sols (US$2.65).
 To visit the museum on site is an extra 5 sols.

-You’ll get a lot more out the visit if you have a guide to explain everything.
+You’ll get a lot more out of the visit if you have a guide to explain everything.
 I would recommend this guided tour of Huaca del Sol y la Luna.

 There are also some tours that will included Chan Chan.
 I would suggest this good budget option, and then there’s also this full day tour.